Thank you for subscribing

 Where can I get anti-theft screws to protect my number plates?

 Anti-theft screws to protect your number plates are inexpensive (about $10) and available from most auto shops, hardware stores and service stations.
-You can also get them for free at Safe Plate events run by Neighbourhood Watch.
+You can also get them for free at Safe Plate events run by Neighbourhood Watch, which are supported by RACV and Victoria Police.

 Bring your vehicle to a Safe Plate event and volunteers will fix anti-theft screws on your number plates for a gold coin donation.